danthedispatcher/docker-mkimage-gentoo/README.md

 uses http://distfiles.gentoo.org/ as mirror

-Note that the resulting docker.io images are not ready for use, but rather serve as a base gentoo-based Dockerfiles.
+Note that the resulting docker.io images are not ready for use, but rather serve as root images for gentoo-based Dockerfiles.